 How is IDX different from Zillow and Trulia?

 National portal sites like Zillow and Trulia do not use IDX.
 Instead, they receive listings from brokers via syndication and, in limited cases, from MLS® Systems.
 As a result, the listing information on these sites is not as comprehensive or as up to date as IDX.

 An IDX website is a win/win for both experienced and new real estate agents as well as their prospective customers.
 REALTORS® get their most appealing listings featured online in front of prospective buyers, and buyers get access to the most reliable, up-to-date information about the homes they’re interested in.

 Incorporating up-to-date listings on your REALTOR® Website is a powerful way to generate leads online and offer a positive user experience to your website visitors.

 What IDX solutions do we offer?

-We offer two IDX options for your REALTOR® Website, IDX Standard and IDX Professional.
+Morris Real Estate Marketing Group offers two IDX options for your REALTOR® Website: IDX Standard and IDX Professional.
 Learn more about the IDX features that are available and choose which one is right for you.